louketo/louketo-proxy/README.md

 Assuming the *--enable-metrics* has been set, a Prometheus endpoint can be found on */oauth/metrics*; at present the only metric being exposed is a counter per http code.

+### Limitations

+Keep in mind [browser cookie limits](http://browsercookielimits.squawky.net/), if you use access or refresh tokens in the browser cookie.
+Keycloak-proxy divides cookie automatically if your cookie is longer than 4093 bytes.
+Real size of the cookie depends on the content of the issued access token.
+Also, encryption might add additional bytes to the cookie size.
+If you have large cookies (>200 KB), you might reach browser cookie limits.

+All cookies are part of the header request, so you might find a problem with the max headers size limits in your infrastructure (some load balancers have very low this value, such as 8 KB).
+Be sure that all network devices have sufficient header size limits.
+Otherwise, your users won't be able to obtain access token.

 ### **Contribution Guidelines**
 ----